Bitloli/self-learning/hack/x86/intel-manual.md

 The execution environment after entering SMM is in real address mode with paging disabled (CR0.PE = CR0.PG = 0).
 In this initial execution environment, the SMI handler can address up to 4 GBytes of memory and can execute all I/O and system instructions.

-# questions
-flat and cluster
-> huxueshi : my comments for the question, please provide enough background about the question, make it clear for latter reference.